jasync-sql/jasync-sql/README.md

 CompletableFuture<?> connectFuture = connection.connect()
 // Wait for connection to be ready
 // ...
+// Execute query
-// Execute Prepared statement CompletableFuture<QueryResult> future = connection.sendPreparedStatement("select * from table");
+CompletableFuture<QueryResult> future = connection.sendPreparedStatement("select * from table");
 ```
-See a full example at [jasync-mysql-example](https://github.com/jasync-sql/jasync-mysql-example)
+See a full example at [jasync-mysql-example](https://github.com/jasync-sql/jasync-mysql-example).

 ## Download